 Pooling Resources for Common Benefit

 An opportunity exists for the pioneering companies currently leading the charge on mass timber adoption within the United States to combine forces to jointly direct and fund applied R&D that will effectively answer questions of common interest to design professionals, construction professionals and product manufacturers.
-In response to this opportunity, the TallWood Design Institute is establishing the Consortium for Engineering, Architecture & Construction of Advanced Timber Structures (CEACATS)
+In response to this opportunity, the TallWood Design Institute has established the Consortium for Engineering, Architecture & Construction of Advanced Timber Structures (CEACATS)